 The demand for youth crisis services is at a historic high.
 At the Villa and across the Commonwealth, we’ve seen a surge both in the number of families seeking mental health services, and in the intensity of care needed to help youth overcome high-risk behaviors.

-Many parents and caregivers with a child in active crisis begin their search for help in a hospital emergency room, where they might wait for several hours – or even days – for assessment and intervention.
-Long wait times at hospitals already stretched beyond their capacity can compound the initial problem and escalate the crisis.
+Many parents and caregivers with a child in active crisis first look for help in a hospital emergency room, where they might wait days for assessment and intervention.
+Long wait times at hospitals already stretched beyond their capacity can add to distress and escalate the crisis.

 Virginia is currently aligning a full continuum of crisis services after the evidence-based, best-practice model Crisis Now.
 The three main components of the Crisis Now model include: